 Rather, a brand is a gut feeling that customers get when they see or interact with a company, product, or service.

-Furthermore, a brand is a relationship between the brand and it’s audience that has both quality and depth.
+Furthermore, a brand is a relationship between the brand and its audience that has both quality and depth.
 It is something that changes as the market shifts and as customers evolve.
-(Your brand positioning may change as well).

 Here are five steps to crafting an effective brand positioning: